connorbenton/thermo-web/scripts/home.md

 The controller I settled on for receiving and sending data directly to DyanmoDB was an ESP8266, which already was fully compatible with my existing controller code via the [Arduino core](https://github.com/esp8266/Arduino) for the system, and which many have noted is remarkably powerful given its cost.
 I specifically used a NodeMCU development board, but in the future would love to explore creating a custom board for the ESP8266 if I ever get to the point where I think I won't change the circuit design any further (maybe I'll leave that until I migrate this project to an ESP32 some day).

-First with the help of the [aws-sdk-arduino](https://github.com/awslabs/aws-sdk-arduino) library, then switching to a HTTP API (**todo: check if HTTP API is right terminology**) based strategy as in the Cloud Thermometer project, I initially stored the temperature, then soon after the humidity, PID output (0-100% of the current window spent turned on), and current heater state in a single DynamoDB table.
-Shortly after that was up and working, I added a request in the controller code to a second, single-item table that stored the heater state, which evaluated the current desired thermostat state in that table as 0 (off), 1 (auto), or 2 (on).
+With the help of the [aws-sdk-arduino](https://github.com/awslabs/aws-sdk-arduino) library, I initially stored the temperature, then eventually the humidity, PID output (0-100% of the current window spent turned on), and current heater state in a DynamoDB 'data' table.
+Shortly after that was up and working, I added a request in the controller code to a second, single-item 'settings' table that stored the heater state, which evaluated the current desired thermostat state in that table as 0 (off), 1 (auto), or 2 (on).
+Eventually, I'd like to switch to a purely HTTP based interface with AWS (as in the Cloud Thermometer project), as I believe it'd be better for the stability of the ESP8266 program, but I need to do some more research on that front.

 #### Displaying the Data